audse/cosmic-library/README.md

 # cosmic - a simple component library for vue 3

 Cosmic is a library of UI components created for Vue 3.
-The goal is to be simple, clean, readable, and quick to prototype.
+The goal is simplicity, readability, and fast prototyping.

 ## Technologies